 This free program runs between July and September and provides reciprocal benefits for both students and businesses to have the opportunity to connect with and utilise skills, insights and the dedication of final year undergraduate and postgraduate students from Deakin Business School.

-Business hosts are not required to pay students, whose participation forms part of the Work Integrated Learning internship unit.
-Students satisfying the requirements of the placement will gain a credit point towards their degree.
+Business hosts are not required to pay students, as participation forms part of the Work Integrated Learning (WIL) internship unit and gains credit points towards their degree.

-Students must complete between 100-120 hours (which will be based around your business requirements) who will work on real business problems and projects relevant to their area of study.
-These include :
+Students must complete between 100-120 hours (based around your business requirements) working on real business problems and projects relevant to their area of study.